matalina/tag-tally-docs/guides/character.md

 ## Procedure

-A Character in Story Mode is a collection of tags that can ease or hinder game play.
+A Character in Tag & Tally is a collection of tags that can ease or hinder game play.

 Follow the following simple steps to create a character.
 It is recommended to create a Young Adult or Adult character for best options.